bitshifter/bitshifter.github.io/_posts/2020-05-07-conditional-compilation-in-rust.md

 [glam 0.8.5]: https://github.com/bitshifter/glam-rs/blob/0.8.5/src/f32/vec4_f32.rs

+Some improvements to this approach were suggested on reddit, see the addendum at the end of this post for more details.

 ## cfg-if

 The [cfg-if] crate is probably the de facto solution to this problem in the Rust